socketry/falcon/README.md

 end
 ```

+### Using with Rackup

+You can invoke Falcon via `rackup`:

+	rackup --server falcon

+This will run a single-threaded instance of Falcon.

 ### Deploying with Passenger

 You can run Falcon within Passenger to improve asyncronicity by using the `Falcon::Hijack` middleware.
 The first request from a client will be parsed by Passenger, but `rack.hijack` allows us to start parsing requests using Falcon within a separate `Async::Reactor` which reduces latency and avoids blocking IO where possible.